TheRealKaup/TheRealKaup/README.md

 7. Handling time.
 8. Some other quirks and features.

 ### At the time of writing (end of May 2023), KTech and its interrelated projects are private.
 I will hopefully release KTech as open source <ins>somewhen in July 2023</ins>.
-I am working on making it cross-platform, cleaning the code up, writing a documentation, and adding some extra features.
+I am working on making it cross-platform, cleaning up the code, writing a documentation, and adding some extra features.

 ### More information about KTech: